New York metropolitan area: Combined statistical area

 Combined statistical areas (CSAs) group together adjacent core-based statistical areas with a high degree of economic interconnection.
-The New York–Newark, NY–NJ–CT–PA Combined Statistical Area had an estimated population of 23.7 million as of 2014.
-About one out of every fifteen Americans resides in this region, which includes eight additional counties in New York, New Jersey, Connecticut, and Pennsylvania.
+The New York–Newark, NY–NJ–CT–PA Combined Statistical Area had an estimated population of 22.3 million as of 2024.
+About one out of every fifteen Americans resides in this region, which includes six additional counties in New York, New Jersey, and Pennsylvania and two planning regions in Connecticut.
 This area, less the Pennsylvania portion, is often referred to as the tri-state area and less commonly the tri-state region.
 The New York City television designated market area (DMA) includes Pike County, Pennsylvania, which is also included in the CSA.

-In addition to the New York–Newark–Jersey City, NY–NJ–PA metropolitan statistical areas (MSA), the following core-based statistical areas are also included in the New York–Newark, NY–NJ–CT–PA CSA:
+In addition to the New York–Newark–Jersey City, NY–NJ metropolitan statistical area (MSA), the following core-based statistical areas are also included in the New York–Newark, NY–NJ–CT–PA CSA: